GridTools/gt4py/README.rst

 GT4Py uses the standard Python packaging method, and can be installed using `pip`.
-However, it is not yet released on PyPI, so users have to point to the git repository to install it.
+It is not yet released on PyPI, so users have to point to the git repository to install it.

-As always, it is recommended to install the package in a virtual environment.
+It is recommended to install the package in a virtual environment.

 .. code-block:: bash